Ciara Hints At Unborn Baby’s Gender With Grammy After-Party Outfit

 “But her striped blue robe, which she wore over the top of her fitted ensemble, couldn’t go unnoticed — perhaps hinting that she will be having a baby boy.”

-Fans won’t have to wait very much longer to find out if Ciara’s post was indeed the gender reveal as she and Russell are expecting their new addition in March or April.
+Fans won’t have to wait very much longer to find out if Ciara’s post was indeed the gender reveal, as she and Russell are expecting their new addition in March or April.

 [Featured Image by Vivien Killilea/Getty Images]